SocialHackersAcademy/curriculum/i-am-a-new-teacher.md

 The first step of onboarding is to invite you over to our classrooms on a Sunday.
 We will guide you through our classrooms,introduce you to some students/teachers, and will ask you to sit in a few classes to explore how our program works in reality.
 After this we hope you have a better picture of

 1. whether you like being a volunteer
-2. what role you'd like to play within HackYourFuture

 Based on your skillset and availability you will be asked to teach/TA for a specific module by the Education Director.